 - A Success! message will display at the top of the page.

-At this point, a full re-sync of the integration will be queued.
-Note that if there is a large volume of data to be replicated, it may take some time before you see the changes in your data warehouse.
+At this point, a full re-replication of the integration or collection will be queued.
+Note: If there is a large volume of data to be replicated, it may take some time before you see the changes in your data warehouse.